Nancy Pelosi: Personal life

 Nancy D'Alesandro met Paul Francis Pelosi while she was attending college.
 They married in Baltimore at the Cathedral of Mary Our Queen on September 7, 1963.
-They moved to New York after they wed, then moved to San Francisco in 1969, where Paul's brother Ronald Pelosi was a member of the City and County of San Francisco's Board of Supervisors.
+They then moved to New York, followed by a move to San Francisco in 1969, where her husband's brother Ronald Pelosi was a member of the City and County of San Francisco's Board of Supervisors.

 Nancy and Paul Pelosi have five children, including Christine and Alexandra, and nine grandchildren.
 Alexandra, a journalist, covered the Republican presidential campaigns in 2000 and made a film about the experience, Journeys with George.
 In 2007, Christine published a book, Campaign Boot Camp: Basic Training for Future Leaders.

 Pelosi resides in the Pacific Heights neighborhood of San Francisco.
 Her 2016 financial disclosure report lists among her assets a combined home and vineyard in St. Helena, California, two commercial buildings in San Francisco, and a townhouse in Loomis, California.
 In January 2021, her San Francisco home was vandalized with graffiti, messages of "[c]ancel rent" were left on her garage, along with fake blood and a severed pig's head.